-- 1. Approved Applications If an application is approved by CHFA's Board of Directors, notification is sent to the applicant, and a Tax Credit Reservation is issued. - 2.
-Unsuccessful Applicants If an application does not receive a LIHTC award, the application is terminated.
-An applicant may request a debriefing to be provided information to understand the action and the reasons for CHFA's findings. - 3.
-Reassessment Process At the conclusion of CHFA's Board of Director's adoption of resolutions confirming the 9% LIHTC ranking process, an applicant may request that CHFA reassess its decisions related to the acceptance, scoring, or ranking of its application.
+1. Approved Applications - If an application is approved by CHFA's Board of Directors, notification is sent to the applicant, and a Tax Credit Reservation is issued.

+- Unsuccessful Applicants If an application does not receive a LIHTC award, the application is terminated.
+CHFA will schedule a debriefing call to discuss with the Applicant the action and the reasons for CHFA's findings. - 3.
+Applications that do not meet Basic Threshold Requirements as specified in the QAP will not be eligible for an award and the Applicant will be notified at the time the determination is made.
+There is no appeal of the determination that Basic Threshold Requirements were not met. - 4.
+Reassessment Process At the conclusion of CHFA's Board of Director's adoption of resolutions confirming the 9% LIHTC ranking process, an applicant may request that CHFA reassess its decisions related to the acceptance, scoring or ranking of its application.
 The request for reassessment shall be submitted within 90-days of CHFA's Board of Director's funding round approval.